 2. Can I concatenate names with a specific capitalization format?

-Answer: Yes, you can modify the capitalization of the concatenated names using functions like UPPER, LOWER, or PROPER.
-For example, to capitalize only the first letter of each name component, you can use =PROPER(A1) & ” ” & PROPER(B1).
+Yes, by using functions like UPPER, LOWER, or PROPER.
+For example, to capitalize only the first letter of each name component, use =PROPER(A1) & ” ” & PROPER(B1).

 3. How can I concatenate multiple names with a comma separator?